Letter from the President

 In light of this environment, I have challenged myself to address these particular problems:

 - How do we increase interest and engagement in the activities of the Chapter?
 Generally, we have a very loyal group of people who attend all events.
 How do we engage members to share their perspectives and experience?
-How can we offering what all our members need?
+How can we offer what all our members need?

 - How do I ensure that we, as Project Managers, are ready for how our profession is evolving?
 With layoffs of Project Managers and business analysts in many industries in the northeast, how do we support those looking for their next role, explore what’s out there, and be informed of trends in Project Management employment?

 - How do I ensure that the inner workings of the Chapter are effective and efficient, to attract new volunteers and face new, emerging challenges?
 While some Chapters leverage paid resources, the PMI New Hampshire Chapter relies solely on the support of volunteers.
-How do I ensure that Chapter is runs efficiently so it attracts volunteers who may have limited time to help?
+How do I ensure that Chapter is run efficiently so it attracts volunteers who may have limited time to help?

 Toward addressing the above problems, I have three strategic goals for my 2018-2019 term –